August 4 to August 11

 I wanted to show images of rooms that were also about the possibility of flight from the room, of painting down the wall, opening up a new space and inhabiting it as you make it.
 A painting sized window out.
 But I wonder if this is what they want, or if the image of Bonnard pushing his brush right up against the wallpaper to make his bathroom world seems a world away.
 But February is a world away, and maybe Bonnard’s room is closer than ever?

 It is hard to judge distances.
 One compensation of this hiatus we inhabit is the immediacy of reports from the past: in a film, a photograph, or in the streets that I walk through reading.
-The Bloomsbury squares and pavements full of incident in Virginia Woolf’s diary of 1915, or New York’s Riverside Drive that itself gives way so suddenly to wartime Mecklenburg in Uwe Johnson’s Anniversaries.
+The Bloomsbury squares and pavements full of incident in Virginia Woolf’s diary of 1915, or New York’s Riverside Drive in 1968 that itself gives way so suddenly to wartime Mecklenburg in Uwe Johnson’s Anniversaries.
 The density of sky over the Hudson summoning the banks of the left behind river close to the Baltic Sea.
 I read scattershot, but am able to inhabit these places more fully than ever.
 Time has stopped and I am less interested in a narrative arc, a drama or romance than these fixings of place; how it was, at a certain time, in a certain place; the word pictures that allow me to walk through these remote but immediate worlds.

 After the talk, I leave the screen and go out for a walk, to rest my eyes.
 I walk up the hill on the opposite bank of the river, where the houses rise steeply.
 In a lane that runs between the backs of two rows of houses I am stopped by the sudden space of a high window, looking straight out through the window on the other side, as if the wall had given way into an infinite space of light and green.
 Is this the sort of opening I was trying to get across?